New data center hardware is released constantly.

 If you answer yes to any of the following, a hardware upgrade should be a serious consideration:

-- Has it been more than 3 years since your last hardware refresh?
+- Has it been more than three years since your last hardware refresh?

 - Do you expect your business to grow in size in the near future?